-location regions.
+Table 4 shows how our bank-level sample is distributed across location regions and bank size types.
+We can see that our bank-level sample displays significant heterogeneity in location regions.
 In particular, even the region that is located by most banks (69 banks) and has the largest number of bank-year observations (715), the Fujian province, only accounts for around 15% of 462 banks and 715 bank-year observations in the full bank-level sample.

 VII.3.
 Baseline estimates.
-We report the estimation results under our baseline specification (49) using the full sample in Table 4 Column 1.
+We report the estimation results under our baseline specification (48) using the full sample in Table 5 Column 1.
 The estimated value of β is positive and statistically significant at the 5% level, consistent with our model's prediction.
 The estimated value of β is also economically significant.
 Our point estimate indicates that a one percentage point increase in the real GDP growth would increase the loan growth rate of an average small-sized commercial bank relative to a medium-sized commercial bank by 1.212 percentage point.